 Building plans for all of these can be found online, or one can purchase a prefab greenhouse kit to build your own greenhouse.

 For greenhouse gardening made easy, a popular building is a pipe frame curved roof style, wherein the frame is made of piping covered by a single or double layer of ultraviolet shielding [6 mil.
 (0.006 inch)] thick or heavier plastic sheeting.
-An air inflated double layer will reduce heating costs by 30%, but keep in mind that this plastic sheeting will probably only last one or two years.
-Using fiberglass when building a greenhouse will extend the life a few years to up to 20.
+An air inflated double layer will reduce heating costs by 30 percent, but keep in mind that this plastic sheeting will probably only last one or two years.
+Using fiberglass when building a greenhouse will extend the life a few years to up to twenty.

 Plans are available on the web, or if you are good at math can be drawn up yourself.
 For a temporary, movable greenhouse, PVC piping may be cut to create your frame and then covered with the same plastic sheeting as above, more or less creating a large cold frame.